marlawinstead/Election_Analysis/README.md

 # Election_Analysis
 Python

-Audting an election using Python and Visual Studio Code
+Auditing an election using Python and Visual Studio Code

 Election Results